 5. Call the Hero to Action

 Once the foundation for a trusting relationship is there, challenge the hero.
 It’s time for them to act on the tactical planning you’ve done for them.
 The call to action (CTA) should be big, bold, and extremely clear.
 Make it obvious which move the customer needs to take next in order to get closer to their objective.
 A great example of a direct CTA is the “BUY NOW” button.
 In addition to providing it after the plan, Miller advises putting this at the top right corner of a webpage to increase sales.
 It should stand out.
 Make it a different color and larger than other buttons and text on the page.

 Sometimes customers being nurtured aren’t ready to purchase yet.
 Miller says one way to keep leads warm is to add a transitional CTA.
 Typically, this appears as a “Learn More” button.
 Your business might offer a value-packed free resource in exchange for staying in touch with the customer at the top of the funnel.
 This strategy is effective for marketers with high-ticket offers requiring more trust before a purchase is made.

 6 and 7.
 Describe the Results of Success and Failure

-When the customer gets called to action, they need to know what is at stake.
+When your business calls them to action, the customer needs to know what is at stake.
 In every well-told story, the hero knows the consequences, should they fail.
 Brand messengers must also communicate this to their audience.
 While not focusing too much on the negatives, let customers know what could happen if they fail to solve their problems.

 After touching briefly on potential problems created by not resolving the issue, turn the conversation’s focus back to success.
 Let the customer know it’s entirely possible to obtain what they want—they just need to follow the plan you’ve given them.
 Think back to why they began the hero’s journey in the first place.
 What transformation were they seeking?
 Speak to this by painting a portrait of what life is like now that they’ve succeeded in their mission.
 Do this with visuals, text, design, and sounds.